52North/smartSensorEditor/README.md

 In this case the whole project is build and this command is the same like: mvn clean install.
 (see: http://blog.sonatype.com/2009/10/maven-tips-and-tricks-advanced-reactor-options)

+###How to create my own form ?###
+In the future there will be a website which explains which different files have to modified and created to build new forms and form elements and make it possible to validate them against an arbitrary standard.

 5. Known Bugs AND To-Dos
 -----------